Hybrid RIS-Assisted MIMO Dual-Function Radar-Communication System: System Model and problem formulation

 From (\ref{eq23}) and (\ref{eq18_}), both the radar and communication performance evaluation metrics are a function of the controllable coefficients in the \ac{bs} and the \ac{hris} {which are the beamforming matrix $\boldsymbol{W}=[\boldsymbol{w}_1,...,\boldsymbol{w}_{K+1}]$ and the power splitting factor $\boldsymbol{\beta}$.} As the \ac{hris}-assisted \ac{mimo} \ac{dfrc} system has the same controllable coefficients to determine the radar and communication performance, there is a trade-off between them.
 Here, we are interested in characterizing this trade-off by concurrently optimizing the joint beamforming matrix of the \ac{bs} and configuring the parameters of the \ac{hris}.
 To this end, we aim at maximizing the radar \ac{sinr} $\eta_r$ while guaranteeing communication performance $\Gamma_c$.
 The resulting problem can be formulated as a joint beamforming optimization problem: { where $\boldsymbol{w}_i$ is the $i$-th column of the $\boldsymbol{W}$, $\eta_r(\boldsymbol{W},\boldsymbol{\beta};p,q)$ and $\eta_c(\boldsymbol{R},\boldsymbol{R}_k, \boldsymbol{\beta}; k)$ are defined by (\ref{eq18_}) and (\ref{eq23}), respectively.}

-The objective of (\ref{eq19}) is the radar performance of the $\left(p,q\right)$ block detecting zone that we are interested in; (\ref{c_cons1}) is the communication constraint, with $\Gamma_c$ denoting the minimum communication SINR requirement.
+The objective of (\ref{eq19}) is the radar performance of the $\left(p,q\right)$ block detecting zone that we are interested in; (\ref{c_cons1}) is the communication constraint, with $\Gamma_c$ denoting the minimum communication \ac{sinr} requirement.
+Specifically, (\ref{R_cov}) is defined in (\ref{eq22}) and explains the covariance matrix $\boldsymbol{R}$ of the \ac{bs} transmitted beamforming signal is the sum of sub-covariance matrices $\boldsymbol{R}_i$ of different codes.
 For the power constraints, (\ref{h_poewr}) denotes the power allocation of each element in the \ac{hris}, and (\ref{b_power}) is the antenna power budget on the \ac{bs}.

 Since the optimized parameters controlling the configuration of the \ac{bs} and the \ac{hris} are coupled, the problem formulated in (\ref{eq19}) is non-convex.
 Moreover, compared to \cite{4, pritzker2022transmit}, we need to optimize the beamforming matrices of the \ac{bs} and the power splitting factor $\boldsymbol{\beta}$ of the \ac{hris} simultaneously.
-To address this challenging problem, we propose an efficient alternating optimization algorithm, which will be detailed in the next section.
+To address this challenging problem, we propose an efficient \ac{ao} algorithm, which will be detailed in the next section.